warribbons/HIKI/learns/readme.txt

-this is where i (nick) learn to do stuff on lua. plz don't alter my learning experience
+this is where we practice together :)